easywork/easywork.github.io/README.md

+---
+layout: post
+title: Easywork's Technical Blog
+categories:
+- Common Tec
+tags:
+- MarkDown
+---

-This the blog for easywork to write down his technical staff
+This the blog for easywork to write down some technical staff